EntropyLogix/Z80/README.md

 The Z80Assembler class is a powerful, two-pass assembler that converts Z80 assembly source code into machine code.
 It is designed for flexibility, with built-in support for labels, directives, expressions, and forward references.

 #### **Usage and Initialization**
-To use the assembler, you must initialize it by passing a pointer to a memory object (which implements peek() and poke()) and a pointer to a source code provider (ISourceProvider).
+To use the assembler, you must initialize it by passing a pointer to a memory object (which implements peek() and poke()) and a pointer to a source code provider (`IFileProvider`).

 `Z80Assembler(TMemory* memory, IFileProvider* source_provider, const Options& options = ...)`